DominikaOzorkiewicz/Hand_Things_Over/README.md

 * [React Scroll](https://github.com/fisshy/react-scroll) -  for animating vertical scrolling
 * [React App Rewired](https://github.com/timarney/react-app-rewired) and [Customize-CRA](https://github.com/arackaf/customize-cra) - to override create-react-app webpack configs without ejecting
 * [React Visibility Sensor](https://github.com/joshwnj/react-visibility-sensor) - Sensor component for React that notifies you when it goes in or out of the window viewport
-* [Firebase](https://firebase.google.com) - authentication with email address and password
+* [Firebase](https://firebase.google.com) - authentication with email address and password, Realtime Database

 ## Setup
 To run this project, install it locally using npm: